 National Junior Honor Society

 Osceola Middle School has an active chapter of the National Junior Honor Society.
-7th and 8th grade students with a 3.8 grade point average will be invited to apply for membership each October.
+7th and 8th grade students with a 3.75 grade point average will be invited to apply for membership each August/September.
 Members are chosen based on leadership, character, and service.

-As a service organization the expectation exists that during the academic year students earn a total of 18 hours of service – NJHS membership meetings count towards the service requirement.
+As a service organization the expectation exists that during the academic year students earn a total of 20 hours of service – NJHS membership meetings count towards the service requirement.
 7th grade students must submit their completed service requirement by the last NJHS meeting of the year to have their membership renewed for their 8th grade year.
-Hours accrued during the summer before 8th grade will not be credited to the service requirement.
+Up to 7 hours accrued during the summer before 8th grade will be credited to the service requirement.
 8th grade students must be in good standing of Osceola's National Junior Honor Society to receive a positive recommendation from the Society to a high school honor society.

 The selfless service of others in the community without financial or material compensation is of great importance to the National Junior Honor Society.
 Acceptance will be based on, but not limited to, the following service criteria: Student will volunteer and is willing to sacrifice to offer assistance; work well with others and will be willing to take on difficult responsibilities; participate in some activity (organization) outside of school; show courtesy by assisting visitors, teachers, and students.